Never Split Infinitives: Split Happens

 Let’s not forget Star Trek’s iconic phrase: “to boldly go where no man has gone before.”

-Neither lands with the same power.
-The split infinitive carries the rhythm and punch that made the line so memorable.
+Neither lands the same punch.
+The split infinitive carries the rhythm and the punch that made the line so memorable.

 Split Happens in Style: Watch What Great Writers Do